laravel/nova-docs/4.0/resources/fields.md

 ])->displayUsingLabels(),
 ```

-You may also display select options in groups by providing an array structure that contains keys and `label` / `group` pairs:
+You may also display `Select` options in groups by providing an array structure that contains keys and `label` / `group` pairs:

 ```php
 Select::make('Size')->options([